-In recent years, there has been steady advancement in the treatment of leukemia thanks to clinical research and patients who are willing to participate in trials that prove the safety and effectiveness of these new and better treatments.
+In recent years clinical research has created steady advancement in the treatment of leukemia thanks to patients who are willing to participate in trials that prove the safety and effectiveness of these new and better treatments.

 Why are Leukemia Clinical Trials and Research Programs Important?

 For decades the standard treatments for leukemia in adults included chemotherapy, radiation therapy, stem cell transplantation, and combinations of these.
 With the advancement of immunotherapy, new technologies have been introduced through clinical trials that changed how leukemia is treated, making it easier to survive leukemia than ever before.

 However, not every form of leukemia has achieved a high survival rate.
 Cancer researchers, including those right here at RMCC locations throughout Colorado, are working on finding treatments for these types that are harder to treat as well as find different ways to make leukemia treatment less toxic.

 Combining targeted therapies with the more intensive chemotherapy drugs may provide favorable results with lesser side effects.
 Clinical trials are now focused on testing the effectiveness of combination therapies in treating B-Cell ALL.

 This revolutionary immunotherapy is an approved treatment for young adults with leukemia.
 Scientists are now exploring the possibility of replacing stem-cell transplantation with CAR T-cell therapy in older and weaker adults diagnosed with B-cell ALL.

 About one-quarter of ALL patients have an abnormal chromosome, called the Philadelphia chromosome, that creates a protein which makes the cancer cells grow.
 Targeted therapy drugs have been developed, and are still being researched to target this protein so that cancer cell growth slows down.